A cry for help, a devil's deal. Will Sigrun be able to face them again?

 She looked down at her feet, shocked to see her body, twitching and breathless, three feet beneath her.

-A friendly face, that of her Uncle Mack, looked down on her.
-"She's telling the truth, you know—this time.
+The friendly face of her Uncle Mack looked down on her.
+"She's telling the truth, you know--this time.
 You shouldn't keep trying to go in that place."

 "Some things are out of your control, Sigrun.
-Your duty is to do everything you can, and not one bit more."
+Your duty is to do everything you can.
+Not one bit more."

 "I cannot stop, even if there isn't anything I can do."